How Do Magento Blocks and Layouts Work In 2026?

 Senior Backend Developer at BelVG

-In Magento 2, the frontend is built on a structure of layouts, containers, and blocks.
-Layouts define the overall page structure, containers group blocks within the structure, and blocks generate the actual HTML output.
-This system provides flexibility and modularity, allowing developers to build and modify pages without directly changing the templates.
+In Magento 2, the frontend is built around layouts, containers, blocks, and templates.
+Layouts define the page structure through XML, containers organize structural areas of the page, blocks provide PHP logic and data, and templates (.phtml files) generate the HTML output.
+This system allows developers to modify pages through modules and themes without editing Magento core files.

 Here some definitions for a better understanding of the topic of this article:

-1. Layout – defines the structure of the page using XML.
-By default — empty.xml, 1column.xml, 2columns-right.xml, 2columns-left.xml, 3columns.xml;
+1. Layout – defines the structure of the page using XML layout files.
+Magento provides default page layouts such as empty.xml, 1column.xml, 2columns-right.xml, 2columns-left.xml, and 3columns.xml, but themes and modules can introduce custom layouts.

 Page structure